-Although data security is a hot topic for 2019, it shouldn’t be the only focus.
+Although data security is a hot topic, it shouldn’t be the only focus.
 Natural disasters, technical failures, accidental deletion and human error are big factors that affect all organisations.
 In the blink of an eye your workforce could be out of action, halting all business operations.
 As a result, your business continuity plan needs to be robust and able to be executed quickly and effectively when needed.

 What’s the plan?

 Do you have a DR plan and is it up to date?
 Revisiting this regularly can be seen as a costly on resources, but is critical to ensure it remains appropriate for the needs of the business.